-All students come to LST in the midst of different personal circumstances: maybe you have come to study from another country; maybe you have left work in order to pursue your studies at LST; maybe you are juggling work or other commitments with your studies.
+All students come to LST amid different personal circumstances: maybe you have come to study from another country; maybe you have left work to pursue your studies at LST; maybe you are juggling work or other commitments with your studies.
 Maybe you feel alone in your online studies.
 Whatever your circumstances, the pastoral support team are available to help you get the most out of your time at LST.
 Contact the Pastoral Team at: pastoral.team@lst.ac.uk.

-LST's Cause for Concern Policy may also be found on the Student Hub in the Key Documents folder.
+LST's Wellbeing Policy may also be found on the Student Hub in the Key Documents folder.